 Based on the needs and input from the community, this project will help to provide a higher level of shore protection for the bluff, Park District infrastructure, and lakebed.
-The property currently has an eroding beach with an exposed steel seawall and a short steel groin.
-The proposed system is designed to help improve these issues, provide greater and more stable public access to Lake Michigan waters, offer new recreational activities to beach-goers and dog owners, and provide a sustainable shoreline for the community.
+The property currently has an eroding beach with an exposed steel seawall and gabions (that were buried for decades) and two steel groins (north groin is currently failing at the lakeward end).
+The proposed system is designed to help improve these issues, provide greater and more stable public access to Lake Michigan waters, offer recreational activities to beach-goers, and provide a sustainable shoreline for the community.